 Mide Calibration Data

-The piezoelectric accelerometer clearly needs a calibration; but the variable capacitance and piezoresistive accelerometers are made with MEMS manufacturing technology.
-This manufacturing approach is able to produce parts with very small unit-to-unit variation.
+The piezoelectric accelerometer clearly needs calibration, but the variable capacitance and piezoresistive accelerometers are made with MEMS manufacturing technology.
+This manufacturing approach is able to produce parts with very small unit-to-unit variations.
 Over 85% of our calibrations of this accelerometer are within ±2%.

 The offset terms, however, are quite variable with both the variable capacitance and piezoresistive accelerometers that are DC-coupled (remember the piezoelectric accelerometer can't measure gravity and this DC offset is filtered out).
 But this DC offset can be determined by anyone in the field, a shaker table is not required, and it is actually advised to self-calibrate for the DC offset after mounting to your system to account for any mounting issues.